Dropdowns allows the Method User to choose from a unique list of options.

 • Caption: The text label used for the dropdown and also identifies the dropdown within actions.

-• Hide Caption: If you’re just labeling your control for your own information but don’t want the text to show in the live screen, check this box.
+• Hide Caption: If labeling for your own information and don’t want the text to show in the live screen, check this box.

 • Load State: The default state of the control (regular/hidden/disabled).

-• Base Table: As mentioned above, the dropdown needs to pull its options from a table and this is selected here.
+• Base Table: As mentioned above, the dropdown pulls its options from a table and this is set here.
 In our example, the base table is the Contacts table.

 • Include Clear Option on mobile: Give the user the option to clear the selection when viewing on a mobile device.

-• Width: How wide should your control be in relation to the screen?
+• Width: How wide should your control be in relation to its container.

-- Auto: object will be the width of the text and/or icon
+• Auto: object will be the width of the dropdown's text.

-- Full: object will be full width of the section or cell it has been dragged into
+• Full: object will be full width of the container it is in.

 • Custom Row Text: Initially, this is not viewable.
 However, when you add an action in the dropdown's Custom Row Click event, this option appears.
-This allows you to place a link in the first row of the dropdown.
-If you take a look at the example above, you will see ⊕ New Contact blue link within the first row of the dropdown
+See below.

 Columns

-It also gives you the ability to customize how many columns are displayed in your dropdown (by default there is only one) and to format those columns based on a variety of criteria including width and how the data is displayed.
+It also gives you the ability to format those columns based on a variety of criteria including width and how the data is displayed.

 Filters & Views

 This option opens a new screen that allows you to edit the Sorting and Criteria for displaying information for each menu item in the dropdown.
-It is similar to setting up the views for grids.
+The process and concept is the same as setting up the views for grids, except you can only have one view for a dropdown.

 Validation Rules

-As with most input controls, you can create validation rules to make sure a user has entered in the correct information.
+As with most input controls, you can create validation rules to restrict a user's input.
 For more information, please see our article "Field Validation."

 Style

-• Text Color: Set the color of the text in your control.
+• Text Color: This only selects the color of the non-selected choices in the expanded dropdown menu.
+It has no effect on the text in the dropdown control.

-• Caption color/size/text alignment/font weight: Choose the color, size, alignment, and font weight of the text in your caption.
+• Caption color/size/text alignment/font weight: Choose the color, size, alignment, and font weight of the text in dropdown's caption.

 Actions / Events